bsccf/Uni-notes/Electrical and electronic systems/simplifieing simple circuits.md

 ---
-aliases: ["Thevenin equivalent circuits","I still dislike that name, so he dons't be to be the file name"]
+aliases: ["Thevenin equivalent circuits","I still dislike that name, so he dons't be to be the file name","Thevinins theorem"]
 tags: ["Question","QFormat3"]
 ---